brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Benchmark

 To measure our performance, we will use the deepspeed logger to extract the following metrics at every 10 steps: model throughput as average samples per sec, the average allocated memory, and maximum allocated memory.
 We will also quantify our model reduction by measuring the largest input size per GPU that that is possible on each configuration (as in: smaller model means more samples in memory).
 All implementations tested use the same mixed precision representation, communication bucket sizes, microbatching, and activation checkpointing interval.

+For reproducibility purposes, we are using `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.
+The code for the main loop is in <a href="/assets/GPT-lite-DeepSpeed/train.py">`train.py`</a>, the GPT-lite and benchmark models are in <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a> and <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, and the launch script is in <a href="/assets/GPT-lite-DeepSpeed/run.sh">`run.sh`</a>.

-We benchmarked five implementations:
+We benchmarked five implementations (with the following configs):

-1. The serial single-GPU implementation (config file <a href="/assets/GPT-lite-DeepSpeed/ds_config_serial.json">`ds_config_serial.json`</a>);
+1. The serial single-GPU implementation (<a href="/assets/GPT-lite-DeepSpeed/ds_config_serial.json">`ds_config_serial.json`</a>);
-2. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
+2. The distributed data parallel (DDP) implementation, ie no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
 3. The fully-shared DDP implementation with ZeRO-3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO3.json">`ds_config_ZeRO3.json`</a>);
 4. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
 5. The memory-efficient pipeline implementation with ZeRO-1 with 4 pipeline stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
 Note that DeepSpeed will load-balance stages across GPUs - based on parameter count - and output that information to the command line: